PreferredAI/cornac/docs/source/user/iamaresearcher.rst

 easily conduct experiments and compare their models with existing ones.

-Cornac is written in Python and is built on top of the popular scientific computing libraries such as NumPy, SciPy, and scikit-learn.
+Cornac is written in Python and is built on top of the popular scientific computing libraries such as NumPy and SciPy.
 It is also designed to be compatible with the popular deep learning libraries such as PyTorch and TensorFlow.

 View the models, datasets, metrics that are currently built into Cornac: